Design for Additive Manufacturing (DfAM)

 Not only does this greatly reduce initial production costs, but it also allows for on-demand manufacturing that can begin almost as soon as an order is placed.
 Taken together, these advantages make smaller, highly customizable productions more practical than ever before.
 Though 3D printing has historically been used primarily for rapid prototyping, recent technological advances have made it equally viable for producing industrial-grade parts and polished final products for consumers.

 All these new advances require that we rethink the principles of design for manufacturing (DFM) from the ground up.
-The best practices for traditional manufacturing technologies do not apply directly to additive manufacturing, and, in fact, can often hold businesses back from getting the greatest value out of their 3D printing operations.
+The best practices for traditional manufacturing technologies do not apply directly to additive manufacturing and can often hold businesses back from getting the greatest value out of their 3D printing operations.
 As a result, most manufacturers are only just beginning to understand how to best incorporate these new technologies into their supply chain.

 Start Designing for 3D Printing Early in Product Development